God Love Her

 "God Love Her" is a song co-written and recorded by American country music artist Toby Keith.
 It was released in November 2008 as the second single from his 2008 album That Don't Make Me a Bad Guy.
 On the chart week of March 7, 2009, the song became Keith's 18th number one hit on the US Billboard Hot Country Songs chart.
 Keith wrote this song with Vicky McGehee.

 Content

-"God Love Her" is a moderate up-tempo accompanied by electric guitar.
+"God Love Her" is a moderate up-tempo song accompanied by electric guitar.
 It describes the narrator's love for a preacher's daughter, who despite her own rebellious nature ("she was baptized in dirty water") saves his "soul from the devil".

 Critical reception

 Jim Malec, a reviewer of The 9513, gave the song a "thumbs up" rating.
 He described the song as "pretty damn solid", and said that despite its clichéd theme, it was well executed and Keith's vocals showed a "sense of urgency."
 Dan Milliken, reviewing the song for Country Universe, gave it a C rating.
 He said that the song "sounds like something any ol’ southern rock wannabe might ship to country radio; instead, it’s coming from one of the genre’s modern greats."
 He then goes on to say that "it’s a cheesy and overblown little piece."